ErikBjare/CryptoTax/README.md

 CryptoTax
 =========

+NOTE: This project now does more than just crypto tax stuff, so the README is outdated.

 Do you need to file your taxes on crypto gains?
 Spoiler alert: It sucks.

 This is an attempt to fill those tax forms for you automatically (or at least help you considerably) from exchange-exported trading data.